Sexual Entertainment Venues

 How to apply for a SEV licence

-Your completed application should be submitted to Ashford Borough Council, Licensing, Civic Centre, Tannery Lane, Ashford, Kent, TN23 1PL.
+Your completed application should be submitted to the Licensing team at Ashford Borough Council, Licensing, Civic Centre, Tannery Lane, Ashford, Kent, TN23 1PL.

 You must submit a copy of your application to the address above within seven (7) days of submitting the application to the Police Licensing Team: Chief Officer of Police, Ashford Police Station, Tufton Street, Ashford, Kent, TN23 1BT.

 Advertisement of application

-Applicants for a sex establishment licence must give public notice [pdf] 30KB of the application by publishing an advertisement in a local newspaper that is circulated in the borough of Ashford no later than seven (7) days after the date the application is made.
+Applicants for a sex establishment licence must give public notice of the application [pdf] 28KB by publishing an advertisement in a local newspaper that is circulated in the borough of Ashford no later than seven (7) days after the date the application is made.